elastisys/compliantkubernetes/docs/operator-manual/azure.md

 done
 ```

-This may take upto 30 minutes per cluster.
+This may take up to 30 minutes per cluster.

 Please increase the value for timeout, e.g `timeout=30`, in `kubespray/ansible.cfg` if you face the following issue while running step-3.